What Research Tells Us About the Impact of Spanking Our Children

 Manage Your Emotions

 First, parents need to manage their own emotions.
-This is so they are calmer and less likely to react and potentially use physical punishment.
+This will make them calmer and less likely to react and potentially use physical punishment.
 When children witness their parents coping and handling challenging situations, they will copy this or learn expected behaviors.

 Create Natural Consequences